redshifttt/scrotplus/README.md

 # Usage

-The first time you run the program it will create a directory in your `/home` folder called `.scrots/` which is where it stores the scrots.
-It will then change your cursor into a crosshair from which you select the part of the screen you want to screenshot.
-It will then capture said section and store it in the `~/.scrots` folder with the date and time of capture (yyyy-mm-dd_H:M:S) that way it auto organises itself.
-Also after capture it automatically saves the image to your primary clipboard for easy sharing on things such as Discord etc.
+Just run it or bind it to a keybind and the cursor will change to a crosshair and you can select what you want to screenshot.

 # Dependencies

-* `escrotum`
+* `ffcast`
-* `libnotify` (optional.
-If you don't want notifications you can just comment out the last line of the program.)
 * `xclip`

 ### Note: